Will Smith Said It’s A ‘Miracle’ He & Jada Are Back Together Following Her Relationship With August Alsina

 Will Smith opened up about the time he felt like walking away from his marriage to Jada Pinkett Smith.

 As The Inquisitr previously shared, Will and Jada sat down for a discussion on Red Table Talk.
-The episode came out just several days after singer August Alsina shared he and Jada dated each other years ago.
-During the course of Jada moving on with Alsina, Will admitted he was “done” with their marriage and was more than willing to lead separate lives outside of their family.
+The episode came out just several days after singer August Alsina admitted he and Jada dated each other years ago.
+During the course of Jada moving on with Alsina, Will admitted he was “done” with their marriage and was more than willing to lead a separate life outside of their family.
 Things got so bad between them that the couple admitted they weren’t communicating with each other during their separation.

-“I was done with your a–,” Will joked. “[I was like,] go figure out how to make yourself happy and I’ll figure out how to make myself happy.
+“I was done with your a**,” Will joked. “[I was like,] go figure out how to make yourself happy and I’ll figure out how to make myself happy.
 I wasn’t sure I was ever going to speak to you again.
 The fact that I’m speaking to you again is a miracle.”

 Although Jada formed a relationship with Alsina while she wasn’t with Will, the couple didn’t blame her time with him on the reason their relationship was hurting.
 They said the longevity of their marriage caused them to grow apart and Will thought he and Jada wouldn’t be able to come back to each other.